zfoo-project/zfoo/protocol/README.md

   as List<Set<Map<>>>; Comparing kryo and protobuf data structure nesting results in a performance penalty
 - There is no risk of vulnerability injection, only bytecode enhancement will be performed during initialization, and no bytecode operations will be performed in the later stage
+- Taking advantage of the principle of program locality, the serializer is placed in the short[] array, and the object serialization and deserialization will only look for the serializer once

 ```
 The data compression volume is small, and the compression volume is smaller than that of Kryo and Protobuf; Smaller than kryo because kryo needs to write the registration number of each object